Top Productivity Apps for Busy Entrepreneurs

 Toggl offers effortless time tracking and reporting for startup founders and entrepreneurs.
-Available as a mobile or desktop app, the tool allows users to track daily activities across different platforms.
+Available as a mobile or desktop app, the productivity tool allows users to track daily activities across different platforms.
 You can use it to monitor billable hours, personal projects, and total work hours.

 You can track time automatically or add it manually and easily switch between projects and tasks using the app.
 To help keep track, you can add the client’s name and tags to each assignment or project.
 In addition, you can use the app’s Pomodoro Timer to help stay focused.

 While Toggl is only a timekeeping app and nothing more, it is an essential tool for those who want to understand how much time they’re spending on each task.

 BILL formerly known as Divvy, is an financial management platform for startups that offers features for accounts payable and receivable as well as spend and expense management.
 Their Spend & Expense allows businesses to access credit lines from $500 to $5 million.
 Then, easily manage employee expenses, review and approve transactions, and capture necessary information all on one platform.

 With expense tracking and management taking hours of time for entrepreneurs and their finance teams, BILL's expense management software is a valuable productivity tool to lighten the workload without losing control and visibility of your startup's finances.